Bessy-Mukaria/Blog_2/README.md

 self.api = tweepy.API(auth, wait_on_rate_limit=True)
 ```
 ## Data Processing
-In ensuring data quality control, empty entries  were droppped to ensure completeness of the data and correct inference of the results during analysis.
+In ensuring data quality control  and correct inference of the results during analysis, I cleaned the data keeping in mind  the variables of interest i.e number of followers, number of following users,user mentions,retweet count,favorite count and the hashtag used by the users.Below is a breakdown of the variables of interest and the measures of ranks used.
+* Popular score: retweet count and retweet count
+* Relevance score: user mentions
+* Reach score: number of followers and user's following

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for